Cranbaerry/A.R.E.S/README.md

 Usage:

-	1. Open the "Avatar Logger GUI.exe"
+	1. Open the "Avatar Logger GUI.exe" and follow the built in instructions!

 	Issues?
 Open an issue in the "Issues" tab and I will do my best to resolve your issue!